Ayaka is a Cryo Sword DPS that relies on a Cryo Elemental Infusion to convert all her Normal and Charged Attacks from Physical DMG into Cryo DMG.

 |Stamina management is one of the most important aspects of combat.
 If this only restored the stamina needed to apply the Cryo infusion, it still would’ve been amazing.
 But on top of that, it gives a sizeable Cryo DMG buff.|

-With her ascension talents going all-in on DMG, Ayaka is arguably the best DPS in the entire game.
-Ganyu can still outdo her with the Amos’ Bow, but Ayaka can do incredibly well with a wider selection of weapons.
+With her ascension talents going all-in on DMG, Ayaka is easily one of the best DPS units in the entire game.
+Ganyu can still outdo her in a vacuum, but in practice, Ganyu’s squishiness and the time needed to charge her Charged Shots makes her an unreliable source of DMG.

 |Snowswept Sakura||When Kamisato Ayaka’s Normal or Charged Attacks deal Cryo DMG to opponents, it has a 50% chance of decreasing the CD of Kamisato Art: Hyouka by 0.3s.
 This effect can occur once every 0.1s.||C1 lets Ayaka generate more particles for herself by casting her Elemental Skill more often. |